-This one day workshop will take place at the Palais des Congrès de Montréal, Montréal, Canada as part of the ACM CHI Conference on Human Factors in Computing Systems 2018 (CHI 2018) on 21st or 22nd April 2018.
+This one day workshop will take place at the Palais des Congrès de Montréal, Montréal, Canada as part of the ACM CHI Conference on Human Factors in Computing Systems 2018 (CHI 2018) on 21st April 2018.
 To attend the workshop, participants must submit a short piece of work detailing the authors’ motivations and ideas, which will be reviewed by the organising committee.

 This workshop aims to bring together researchers, designers and practitioners to explore an alternative, post-capitalist, “grand vision” for HCI, primarily asking what kind of futures the community sees itself as working towards.
 Much in the tradition of design fiction or experiential futures at CHI, all attendees at the workshop will engage in the design and prototyping of diegetic objects that help us suspend our disbelief about a future society.
 At the same time, the prototypes generated during the workshop will embody each other’s ideas and, in turn, facilitate presentation and discussion.